Standing for long periods of time and heavy lifting required. Competitive wages and incentive pay available. Full benefit packages after 90 days of

 Dippers use power hoists to immerse products in vats of paint, liquid plastic, or other solutions.
 This technique is commonly used for small parts of electronic equipment, such as cell phones.

 Painting, coating, and decorating workers apply coatings to furniture, glass, pottery, toys, books, and other products.
 Paper is often coated to give it a gloss.
 Silver, tin, and copper solutions are frequently sprayed onto glass to make mirrors.

 Spraying machine operators use spray guns to coat metal, wood, ceramic, fabric, and paper products with paint and other coating solutions.

 Transportation equipment painters are the best known group of painting and coating workers.
 There are three major specialties:

-Painting and coating workers held about 169,500 jobs in 2014.
-Employment in the detailed occupations that make up painting and coating workers in 2014 was distributed as follows:
+Painting and coating workers hold about 169,500 jobs.
+Employment in the detailed occupations that make up painting and coating workers is distributed as follows:

 |Coating, painting, and spraying machine setters, operators, and tenders||97,700|

 |Painting, coating, and decorating workers||17,500|

 Painting and coating is usually done in specially ventilated areas.
 Nonetheless, workers must wear masks or respirators that cover their nose and mouth.

 Coating workers often stand for long periods.
 When using a spray gun, they may have to bend, stoop, or crouch in uncomfortable positions to reach different parts of the products.